 Read more: Should I warn the new supply about the narcissist?

-Don’t sit around thinking that the narc’s new supply will end up getting the benefit of all the work you did trying to fix him.
+This is all an illusion!
+So, don’t sit around thinking that the narcissist’s new supply will end up getting the benefit of all the work you did trying to fix them.
 It doesn’t work like that.
-He is what he is, and even most experts will tell you: a narcissist can’t change (not for long, anyway).
+They are what they are, and even most experts will tell you: a narcissist can’t change (not for long, anyway).

 Stay focused on you, and on making your own life better.
 You have already been tortured enough – if you let this situation keep making you miserable, you’re only allowing him to continue the abuse from afar.
 Take back your life, my friend, and choose to be happy, in your own way.
 Focus on what you can control and not what you can’t.